Rituals, Habits, Self-Discipline

 Rituals

-Other people’s rituals that I have heard of include running before work to get those endorphins pumping, lighting a candle before they start work, or a gin and tonic at the end of working day when they clear their list.
-I think the last one especially could be worth experimenting with…
+Other people’s rituals that I have heard of include running before work to get those endorphins pumping, lighting a candle before they start work, or a gin and tonic at the end of working day when they clear their list!

 Self Discipline

 It’s not fashionable to talk about self-discipline.
-After all we are all supposed to be doing what we love and shouldn’t need self-discipline, but I think this is incredibly underestimated.
+After all we are all supposed to be doing what we love and shouldn’t need self-discipline.
+However, I think this is incredibly underestimated.
 I’m a big one for planning.
 I love it, but it’s only that self-discipline that moves it off the page and makes it happen.
 It’s mainly self-discipline that keeps me powering through my to-do list, that pushes me to make those calls to journalists or write a guest blog when there’s no one breathing down my neck demanding it.

 No Comments